Facts about Worm Farming

 Hints and Tips

-On really hot days, remove the lid, so the hot air can escape.
-Place a frozen bottle of water under the carpet.
-Crack the lid a little, and as the ice melts, the cool water will drip in the farm and keep your worms cool.
+On really hot days, put your worm farm in a cool shady area, remove the lid, so the hot air can escape.
+Water down the top cover (carpet) you can place a frozen bottle of water under the carpet.
+Crack the lid a little, and as the ice melts, the cool water will drip in the farm and keep your worms cool, you can also place a wet toel over the worm farm to keep it cool, make sure your worm farm does not dry out.

 If you are going away, you can give your worms some extra food before you leave.
 Place some shredded paper and/or compost, sheep poo or horse poo in the worm farm.
 Make sure it is moist first.
 Do not give them excess food scraps.
 This will only cause a rotten stinking mess.
 It is a good idea if you can get someone to water them while you are away.
 Alternatively, you can tip a bag of sheep or horse poo in a moist or reticulated part of your garden, remove your worms from their home and place them where the manure is.